ZJLEOWANG3/ComparativeMetaGenome/README.md

 Code is stored in ```./compgenome/``` with workflow in JupyterNoteBook for comparative analysis,

-with file names labeled by figure number.
+with file names labeled by figure number to achieve data mining, analysis, and visualization.

 Figure 1 for pipeline and Figure 4 for PAO metabolic models are designed by Microsoft Powerpoint.